 As a college student, I was failing.
 I felt trapped and truly believed that I would be trapped forever.
 For a very long time my hidden truth was that I was going to fail at life (we are used to calling this depression).
 There was no way around that thought.
-When I decided to pursue art through movement, against everything I ought to do, I thought I was going crazy.
-Convinced it was the only option available at the time that made me leave the bed, I grieved not joining the normal workforce, the path towards financial independence and illusion of security.
+When I decided to pursue the arts through movement, against everything I ought to do, I thought I was going crazy.
+I was convinced it was the only option available at the time that propelled me to leave the bed.
+I grieved not joining the workforce, the path towards financial independence and illusion of security.

 As a Pilipino passport holder and with a US green card, (I have yet to apply for US citizenship), I was not and still is not good at being a national citizen.
 I never felt pride as a Pilipino, nor did I feel like I had to join in the pursuit of the American dream.
-I was stateless in my mind although physically I reside here in the US and was born and raised in the Philippines and inescapably under jurisdiction of state laws.
+I am stateless in my mind although physically I reside here in the US, was born and raised in the Philippines and inescapably under jurisdiction of state laws.
 I am suspicious of how countries were made, which in another way can mean how borders were carved.
 I am dubious of the national spirit - that everyone had a common interest in forming a country.
-My ideal world is a nationless world.
+My ideal world is a borderless world.